racedisparityaudit/style-guide/a-z.md

 <hr class="govuk-section-break govuk-section-break--visible govuk-!-margin-bottom-6">
 <h2 id="t" class="atoz-section">T</h2>

-### Time series

-When data extends over a time series of 3 or more years, or 3 or more data points, add the following caveat to 'Things you need to know':

-> Bear in mind that the trends shown in the data may not extend beyond the time series of this analysis.

 ### Total household income

 Total household income is a metric frequently used in housing measures.
 Use the following explanation of the concept in the Methodology section: